Fourier transform on graded Lie algebras: Introduction

-Fourier transform on the graded Lie algebras in characteristic $0$ has been studied by Lusztig \cite{Lu}.
-He has proved that Fourier transform sends cuspidal pairs \cite[Definition ~2.7]{Ch} to cuspidal pairs and semisimple complexes to semisimple complexes.
-The goal of this paper is to find the appropriate substitution of these statements in positive characteristic.
-Motivated by the work that has been already done in modular representation theory both on nilpotent cone and graded Lie algebras we make some assumptions on the field characteristic (Assumption \ref{assume}).
-Under the assumptions we prove, \begin{itemize} \item In positive characteristic Fourier transform sends cuspidal pairs to cuspidal pairs. \item Fourier transform sends parity complexes to parity complexes. \end{itemize}
+Lusztig's work on the Fourier transform on $\mf{g}_n$ in characteristic $0$ established that the Fourier transform sends cuspidal pairs \cite[~ 4.4]{Lu} to cuspidal pairs and semisimple complexes to semisimple complexes.
+The goal of this paper is to prove the appropriate analogs of these results in the positive characteristic.
+Motivated by Mautner's cleanness conjecture and previous research in modular representation theory, both on the nilpotent cone and on graded Lie algebras, we make specific assumptions about the characteristic of $\Bbbk$ (Assumption \ref{assume}).
+Under these assumptions, we prove the following theorem on $\mf{g}_n$. \begin{theorem} \begin{enumerate} \item The Fourier Sato transform sends the $\mc{IC}$ sheaf associated to a cuspidal pair to a $\mc{IC}$ sheaf associated to a cuspidal pair. \item The Fourier Sato transform sends parity sheaves to parity sheaves. \end{enumerate}

-Another explored topic in Lusztig's paper is the primitive pair both on nilpotent cone and graded pieces (Definition \ref{def4.1}, Definition \ref{def4.2}), which plays an important role to define a block decomposition, where $(C,\mc{F})\in \ms{I}(G)$ is a primitive pair.
-We have tried to recover some of the statements about primitive pair in this paper in positive characteristic.
-A long term goal is to find out if that same block decomposition is still valid in positive characteristic.